eertamm/web-crawlers/README.md

-# A crawler for EST main realestate  www.kv.ee
+# A crawler for EST main realestate web page www.kv.ee

-## the how-to:
+## The how-to:
     You must go and create the base query on the website itself.
         - pick 100 answers per page and the sorting option of your liking.
         - paste that query lik into the code (line 6)